Workplace Bullying and Harassment Lawyers

 Employment Harassment FAQs

-Under the Fair Work Act 2009, workplace bullying happens when an individual or group repeatedly behaves unreasonably towards a worker, and that behaviour creates a risk to health and safety.
-This can include abusive language, exclusion, malicious rumours, threatening behaviour, humiliating treatment, or other bullying behaviour.
-Reasonable management action carried out in a reasonable way is not workplace bullying.
+Under the Fair Work Act 2009, workplace bullying occurs when a person or group repeatedly behaves unreasonably towards a worker, creating a risk to health and safety.
+It is important to note that reasonable management action, such as providing constructive feedback or managing performance in a fair way, does not constitute bullying.

 Start by keeping a factual record of what happened, including dates, times, witnesses, and any emails or messages.
 If it is safe to do so, report the conduct to your manager, employer, HR, union representative, or health and safety representative.
 You should also seek legal advice quickly if the harassment, bullying, or discrimination continues.